InsightEdge/insightedge-ctr-demo/doc/doc.md

 We want to sample the dataset and checkpoint it to the in-memory data grid that is running collocated with the Spark.
 This way we can:
 * quickly iterate through different approaches
-* restart Zeppelin session or launch other Spark applications and pick up the dataset more quicker from the memory
+* restart Zeppelin session or launch other Spark applications and pick up the dataset more quickly from the memory

 Since the training dataset contains the data for the 10 days, we can pick any day and sample it: